 Viruses are even smaller than bacteria and cannot reproduce or grow unless they infect another organism.
-The virus uses the organism's cells to reproduce by making copies of itself, eventually making the host organism sick. (\$5L4b)
+The virus uses the organism to stay alive and make copies of itself, eventually making the host organism sick.
+(S5L4b)

 A student collects a sample of pond water in a jar to observe the microscopic algae that live in the water.
 The student then places a drop of the pond water on a microscope slide and observes it under a microscope.
 The drawings show what the student observed in the jar and on the slide.